SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/log-level.md

 <details><summary>What are log levels?</summary>

-Sumo Logic detects six log levels out of the box: CRITICAL, WARN, ERROR, INFO, DEBUG, and TRACE.
+Sumo Logic detects six log levels out of the box: FATAL, ERROR, WARN, INFO, DEBUG, and TRACE.
 If we're unable to find one of these log levels in a message, it is categorized under the OTHERS bucket.

 </details>